Peri-operative

 Visual Element: An interactive "Bridging Calculator".
 User inputs patient risk factors (Mechanical Valve, AF stroke risk) and surgery bleeding risk to get a "Bridge / No Bridge" recommendation.

 Managing anticoagulation in the peri-operative period is high-stakes poker.
-Stop the drugs too early, and the patient has a catastrophic stroke or valve thrombosis.
-Stop them too late (or bridge unnecessarily), and you cause a spinal hematoma or a infected joint hematoma requiring washout.
+Throughout your orthopaedic surgery training, you will constantly navigate the delicate balance between preventing catastrophic thromboembolic events and avoiding devastating surgical site bleeding.
+Stop the drugs too early, and the patient suffers a massive stroke, pulmonary embolism, or mechanical valve thrombosis.
+Stop them too late—or bridge them unnecessarily—and you cause a spinal epidural hematoma or a massive infected joint hematoma requiring multiple washouts and potentially leading to periprosthetic joint infection (PJI).

 Part 1: Warfarin (Vitamin K Antagonists)